francis-clairicia/EasyNetwork/docs/source/tutorials/ftp_server.rst

    :end-before: @staticmethod

-Use converters to handle character strings
+Use Converters To Handle Character Strings
 ------------------------------------------

 The client will send a character string and expect a character string in return. :class:`.StringLineSerializer` will handle this part,